 - You will have fewer controls and limited choices regarding ad placement.

 - It takes thirty days for your website to be approved.
-They accept other websites besides English ones, but only in certain languages.
+They accept websites in languages other than English, but only in certain languages.

-- Publishers will receive a 70 percent revenue share and get paid on a 65-day cycle, like Mediavine.
-With a minimum threshold of $100, you can choose from payment methods such as PayPal, wire transfer, etc.
+- Publishers receive a 70 percent revenue share and are paid on a 65-day cycle, similar to Mediavine.
+With a minimum threshold of $100, you can choose from various payment methods, including PayPal, wire transfer, and other options.

 Mediavine is an influential ad network, and I assume Journey will continue to improve as it becomes the best CPM ad network for small publishers.
 They’re good.
 However, you won’t get full control like AdSense and Ezoic.

-Media.net is a decent ad network for small or large publishers.
-It is the second most recognizable ad network after Google AdSense regarding a single ad server.
+Media.net is a decent ad network for publishers of all sizes.
+It is the second most recognizable ad network after AdSense in terms of a single ad server.

-Finest for premium content publishers with English-speaking audiences.
-Its catchy contextual ad design inspires people to click on the ads…
+It is best for premium content publishers with English-speaking audiences.
+Catchy contextual ad designs inspire people to click on the ads.

 Publishers Requirement:

-Publishers need quality traffic over 10K monthly visits from the US, Canada, the UK, AUS, NZ, and other English-speaking regions.
+Publishers require high-quality traffic of over 10,000 monthly visits from the US, Canada, the UK, Australia, New Zealand, and other English-speaking regions.

 - You need a website with helpful content before you apply to Media.net.